markp175/configure-nvim/README.md

 # configure-nvim

-Fork of kickstart.nvim, for Ubuntu with vim-plug instead of Lazy.
+Fork of kickstart.nvim, for Ubuntu.

 ## Installation